-Year 'round Brie en Croute is a spectacular appetizer but I especially like it for the holidays.
+Year 'round Brie en Croute is a spectacular appetizer but we especially like it for the holidays.
 Imagine melted Brie cheese nestled in a pastry crust with added zest from red pepper jelly!
 Oh my!
 It's a great party appetizer, and actually, it's one of the best appetizers around.

 "En croute" means "in a pastry crust" in French.
-This sophisticated hors d'oeuvre is surprisingly easy to make.
-I like to use Pepperidge Farms Puff pastry (in the freezer section of most supermarkets.)
+This sophisticated hors d'oeuvre is a surprisingly easy appetizer to make.
+I like to use Pepperidge Farms puff pastry (in the freezer section of most supermarkets.)
 The pastry comes in a package of 2 sheets, but you only need one sheet for this recipe.
 Exciting - you can make it again!

-It's easy to start with an envelope style.
+- It's easy to start with an envelope style.
+Pull up two corners.

 Cut the Brie in wedges or let guests cut their own.
 Serve alone or with crackers.